fkemps/FortiPoC-Toolkit-for-GCP/README.md

  Enter start of numbered range : 1 select world wide access : 1) Enable, 2) Disable : 1

-Okay to global fpoc-fk-test-001 till fpoc-fk-test-010 in region europe-west4-a.   y/n?
+Okay to globalaccess fpoc-fk-test-001 till fpoc-fk-test-010 in region europe-west4-a.   y/n?
 ```

 You can use following options to enable/disable the global firewall-rule, obtain current status and show configured firewall-rules per instance.